cykovit/cykovit/README.md

 About me
 ---------------------------------------
-I'm currently a Back-end dev / Threat analyst so I enjoy reverse-engineering pretty much everything and anything (you read it here first 👀)
+I'm currently a Back-end dev / Threat analyst so I enjoy reverse-engineering pretty much everything and anything (you read it here first)

 Skills / tech I often use: